qinjinjia/ec601_Code-Review/Code Review by Qinjin Jia/Code Reivew by Qinjin Jia.md

 The uses of alignments are perfect.
 The code block starting point and ending point are easily identifiable.

 #### 1.2 Naming Conventions
 The ‘camelCode’ nameing convention is used in the project.
-The developers utilize capital letters to indicate the start of a word, which makes name of variables are meaningful.
+The developers utilize capital letters to indicate the start of a word, which makes name of variables be meaningful.

 #### 1.3 Code Layout
 Perfect!
 The code can fit in the standard 14-inch laptop screen.